 - 1. Office telephone equipment lease costs and line charges. - 2.
 Cellular phones, lease, and air time charges to make MCSAP related telephone calls. - 3.
-Hotspot and airtime charges related to MCSAP funded activities.

-4. Long distance, toll charges, conference calls
+Hotspot and airtime charges related to MCSAP funded activities. - 4.
+Long distance, toll charges, conference calls

 Each MCSAP officer has been assigned a cellular phone that also provides network access when at the roadside.
 This function is necessary to access the FMCSA systems at theroadside and to transfer ASPEN reports and compliance reviews.
+There will also be an additional cost this year to purchase cell phones for the 9 incoming POE II Officers.
+Monthly usage fees will also increase due to this addition.